Curriculum-Guided Layer Scaling for Language Model Pretraining: Experiments

 \subsection{Compute-Matched Method Comparisons}

+In our experiments at the GPT-2-Small and Llama-3.2-1B parameter counts, we fix a compute budget in total pretraining FLOPs across all methods.
+Since CGLS trains shallower models in early stages, this fixed FLOP budget corresponds to processing more token updates during those stages than a full-depth model would process for the same compute.
+Thus, all methods use the same data and final architecture, but the progressive methods allocate the fixed compute budget across models of increasing depth.
+When early-stage data is exhausted, we continue sampling from the corresponding data mixture, so CGLS may revisit examples, but does not receive additional unique data.

-In our experiments at the GPT-2-Small and LLaMA-3.2-1B parameter counts, we fix a compute budget in pretraining FLOPs across all methods to enable clean comparisons.
-While prior work on LLM scaling suggests that optimal training lies near the “Chinchilla” compute/data tradeoff curve \citep{Hoffmann2022TrainingModels}, we select a lower FLOP budget due to academic compute constraints, using 700M tokens for the GPT-2-small scale experiments and 2.5B tokens for the Llama-3.2-1B scale experiments.
+Prior work on LLM scaling suggests that optimal training lies near the “Chinchilla” compute/data tradeoff curve \citep{Hoffmann2022TrainingModels}, i.e., with $20 \times$ more tokens than parameters.
+In our initial experiments, we use the FLOP budget corresponding to 2.5B full-depth training tokens for both the GPT-2-Small and Llama-3.2-1B scale experiments.
+Then, we perform a focused larger-scale investigation of our method at the Chinchilla-optimal ratio of 1B parameters and 20B tokens, in addition to a 4B-token domain-shift experiment transitioning from general text to code.
 Following well-established practices in the LLM scaling laws literature \citep{Kaplan2020ScalingModels}, we approximate the total compute budget for each experiment, in FLOPs, as:

-We next detail the compute-matched configurations of CGLS that we evaluate, before discussing a set of natural baseline approaches applying curricula over data and model complexity.
+Our experiments consisted of training several compute-matched models under our CGLS framework as well as a set of natural baseline approaches applying curricula over data and model complexity.

-\paragraph{CGLS Compute-Matched Configurations.} Our experiments consisted of training several compute-matched models under our CGLS framework, with varying dataset splits and starting number of layers $N_1$.
-These are summarized as follows, with detailed data splits shown in Tables \ref{table:gpt_2_splits} and \ref{table:llama_splits}.

-\begin{itemize} \item \textbf{Simple (GPT-2-Small scale only):} Starting from a randomly-initialized 6 layer model, we train for one epoch on 111M tokens from TinyStories.
-These weights are transferred to a 9 layer model, which is trained twice on 140M tokens of BookCorpus: once in the initialization phase (transferred layers frozen) and once in the full tuning phase (all layers unfrozen).
-We apply a similar progression at 12 layers, using 200M DCLM tokens for the initialization phase and 461M tokens for the full tuning phase.

-\item \textbf{CGLS ($N_1=C)$:} These configurations follow a shared methodology across both model scales.
-Training begins with $C$ layers trained on a curriculum-balanced dataset, followed by a staged progression to the full model size.
+\paragraph{CGLS Configuration.} Training begins with $N/2$ layers, where $N$ is the desired final model depth, trained on a curriculum-balanced dataset (see detailed data splits in Appendix \ref{appendix:setup}), followed by a staged progression to the full model size.
 At each stage, newly added layers are first trained with a fixed data split (used for all initialization phases), before the full model is fine-tuned on a progressively more challenging data distribution.